Sales Tax Information

 Donations to Exempt Entities

-A dealer who donates a vehicle or other item, or who provides use of such to an organization that would be exempt if a sale had been made, is not required to either collect or pay sales/use tax on the value of the donated property or the use of the property.
+A dealer who donates a vehicle (or other property), or who provides use to an organization that would be exempt if a sale had been made, is not required to either collect or pay sales or use tax on the value or use of the property.

 Foreign Diplomat Vehicles